Would you like to sell more of your artwork?

 Beginning Blogging Tips

-I have made many blogging mistakes over the years but my blog continues to grow because I have learned from all of the mistakes I have made.
+I have made many blogging mistakes over the years, but my blog continues to grow because I have learned from all of my mistakes.

 The good news about blogging is that you can edit it at any time.

-Believe in yourself, believe in your artwork and start writing about it and take your readers on a journey with you.
+Believe in yourself, believe in your artwork, and start writing about it and take your readers on a journey.

-It takes time for blogs to gain authority and rank higher in the search results.
+It takes time for blogs to gain authority and rank higher in search results.

-The artists you see on page one of the search results have been creating content on a regular basis for a long time.
+The artists you see on page one of the search results have been creating content regularly for a long time.